dbarneche/healthy_delights/AaisRecipes/Aais_recipes.md

 cream, ilachi powder for flavour, dry fruits.

 **Method**: wash and grate the carrots.
 In kadhai put grated carrot, milk and sugar.
 Boil it.
 When dry put cream.
 Let it dry.
-Put ilaichi and dry fruits.
+Put elaichi and dry fruits.

 ## Gharya

-*Ingredients*: 1\4 kg red pumpkin, 50-70 gr jaggary, pinch of salt, elaichi (cardamom powder, wheat flour kanik as required.
+*Ingredients*: 1\4 kg red pumpkin, 50-70 gr jaggary, pinch of salt, elaichi (cardamom powder), wheat flour (kanik) as required.

 **Method**:

-1. Steam Pumpkin, remove skin, mix with jaggery, salt and cardamom powder;
+1. Steam Pumpkin, remove skin, mix with jaggery, salt and cardamom powder

-2. Heat on fire, remove from fire when it becomes consistency (like
-> srikhanda), let cool
+2. Heat on fire, remove from fire when it becomes consistency (like srikhanda), let cool

 3. Mix with flour and make soft dough

-4. Wet a peice of cloth and thapatofy with hand to thickness of
-> thalipeeth or so, make holes with fingers
+4. Wet a peice of cloth and thapatofy with hand to thickness of thalipeeth or so, make holes with fingers

 5. Fry on non-stick with little bit of oil.